Rybus07/space-legends-data/README.md

 * **Missing Values After Merge**: Normal - not all launches have complete data in the API
 * **Google Drive Mount Issues**: Re-run the drive.mount() cell in Colab
 * **Google Colab Session Timeout**: Files saved to Colab's temporary storage will be lost after the session timeout.
 Save important files to Google Drive to prevent data loss.
-* **Size of JSON**: Size of the file after full collection (of more than 7,000 launches) is more than 341MB.
-The file will need to be saved in Google Drive or zipped for GitHub.
+* **Size of JSON**: The full collection JSON exceeds 340MB.
+The acquisition script now automatically compresses this into a `.zip` archive (~30MB) so it can be safely committed to GitHub without hitting file size limits.

 For questions about the project, contact team members (see the Authors section).